Fair Labor Standards Act (FLSA)

 - Outside Sales

-Employees earning tips of $30 or more a month are excluded from state and minimum wages.
-Employees earning tips must receive a minimum of $2.12 an hour, and if this wage and tips do not meet the minimum wage, the employee will need to make up the difference.
+Employees earning tips of $30 or more a month are considered tipped employees.
+An employer is required to pay a minimum of $2.13 per hour in direct wages.
+If an employee’s direct wage combined with their tips do not meet the federal minimum hourly wage, the employer will need to make up the difference.
+It is important to note that many states require higher direct wage amounts for tipped employees.

 The U.S. Department of Labor can issue special certifications indicating full-time students, apprentices and those with disabilities can be paid less than minimum wage.